Stotzas: Eastern Roman rebel

 Stotzas served as a bodyguard of the general Martinus in the army under Belisarius that had conquered the Vandal kingdom in Africa in 533–534.
 In 536, a military mutiny broke out in the Byzantine army in Africa against its leader, Solomon.
 The rebels chose Stotzas to lead them, and aimed to expel the imperial loyalists and establish Africa as a separate state, ruled by themselves.
 Stotzas marched against the capital, Carthage, with an army of 8,000 men, joined by at least a thousand surviving Vandals and several escaped slaves.
 He besieged the city, which was on the point of surrendering when Belisarius suddenly arrived from Sicily.
 Stotzas lifted the siege and retreated to Membresa, where his army was defeated by Belisarius.
 The rebels fled into Numidia, where Stotzas persuaded most of the Byzantine garrison to join him, after murdering their officers; according to the historian Procopius, at this point two thirds of the Byzantine army in Africa had gone over to the rebel camp.

 Belisarius had to return to Italy to prosecute the war against the Ostrogoths, but he was replaced by Emperor Justinian's able cousin Germanus in late 536.
 Germanus's policy to win over the disaffected troops with promises of pardon and the payment of their arrears was successful, and a large part of the rebels went over to him.
 Hence, Stotzas resolved to force a decision, and marched against him in spring 537.
 The two armies met at Scalas Veteres, and Stotzas, abandoned by many of his allies, was defeated.

 Mauretania

 Stotzas was able to flee with a handful of followers to Mauretania, where he was welcomed, given the daughter of a local prince in marriage, and allegedly raised to king in 541.
-Kamel Mhamed Benameur In 544, however, he and the Moorish king Antalas rebelled against Byzantine rule.
+In 544, however, he and the Moorish king Antalas rebelled against Byzantine rule.
 Stotzas and his men joined Antalas, but were attacked by the general John in autumn 545, despite being heavily outnumbered.
 In the ensuing Battle of Thacia, John was able to inflict a mortal wound on Stotzas, although he too fell soon after.